Bifurcation control for a ship maneuvering model with nonsmooth nonlinearities: Discussion

+Our computations of the first Lyapunov coefficient showed that the resulting Andronov--Hopf bifurcations are always supercritical.
+Also a pitchfork bifurcation that occurs at $\eps_\psi=0$ is supercritical.
+Checking this criticality satisfies a request for a nonlinear assessment of stabilizing control from \cite{PAPOULIAS1994}.
+The supercriticality means that the linear stability boundary can be viewed as a safe prediction for the stabilization of the straight motion equilibrium.
+As a refinement of this we have simultaneously computed the sensitivity of the amplitude of the bifurcating solutions.
+We have found that it is more sensitive to the yaw damping gain for small yaw restoring gain, except in the case that the stable region is bounded and the yaw damping is relatively large.

+In order to further corroborate that the bifurcating solutions do not interfere with the stabilized course, we have studied the bifurcations more globally using numerical continuation.
+We found that the bifurcating periodic orbits are indeed fully confined to the region in parameter space where the straight motion is unstable.
+For the purpose of understanding this organization of solution branches near zero yaw restoring gain, we were forced to modify the proportional control to be periodic in the yaw angle.
+This modification is not canonical and has an impact on the global behavior of the system.
+For the specific choice \eqref{e:sinus} we have presented some of the resulting ship tracks.
+Those for $\eps_\w\approx 0$ are strongly affected by this modification, but those for, e.g., $\eps_\w\geq1$ seemed to be qualitatively unaffected.

+Towards completing this theoretical study, it would be desirable to unfold the arising double zero eigenvalue point.
+Challenges are to account for the cylindrical geometry, the non-generic character of the model at $\eps_\psi=0$, and the nonsmoothness of nonlinear terms.

+Concerning the safety of stabilizing the straight motion, it would be interesting to check the criticality of bifurcations in other regimes of ship design parameters, or to change the underlying model.
+An option would be to consider the more complex rudder model from \cite{ToxopeusThesis}, which we simplified to the `thruster' model \eqref{thruster_forces}, or the Ro-Pax ship characteristics and/or the $4$ degree-of-freedom model from \cite{STC2007}.

-Furthermore and beyond the ship-fixed equilibrium maneuvers, numerical continuation can be used as well to effectively investigate different planned movements, for instance, zig-zag maneuvers, and evaluate these, e.g., in terms of the so-called overshoots, \cite{StandShips2006}.
+Finally, an extension in a different direction would be to move beyond the ship-fixed equilibrium maneuvers and employ numerical continuation to effectively investigate different planned movements.
+As an example we have the zig-zag maneuvers \cite{ToxopeusPaper}, and the evaluation of so-called overshoots \cite{StandShips2006}. }